RafalBazarnik/healthy-tooth/README.md

 17) autopopulating slug fields + sometimes not slug but pk?
 18) new - more pro css, img and layouts
 19) different forms - more editing options (styles etc.)

-new apps:
-ads-display,
-email-marketing
-shop

-consider - dividing main_page - office/patient/dentist (each with log in zone)

 materialize css -